yetkinozturk/ITSY/README.md

 - Create an Issue using the template for your project/version
 - Add Code Repositories to your project and browse them.

+### To Do
+- Advanced Search
+- More Authorization
+- Dashboards
+- Reports, Code Metrics
+- Boards
+- Timeline